bibledit/linux/README.md

-# Code and script to create Bibledit for Linux.
+# Code and script to create Bibledit for Linux

 ## Scripts